ManavLohabade/Sushi-Restaurant-Website/README.md

 # Restaurant-Website-
-This is a Shushi Restaurant Website using HTML &amp; CSS
+This is a Restaurant Website made by using HTML5 & CSS3.